 We collect your information from you through the website or when you contact us or request information from us and also through the course of business we may have with you .
 We will only retain your information for as long as is necessary to fulfil the purpose for which the information is collected and used, taking into legal and regulatory compliance requirements to retain the information for a minimum period, limitation periods for taking legal action, good practice and Tideway’s business purposes.

 The Data Protection Laws provide certain rights for data subjects.
 You may be entitled to request access to information we hold about you, or to request that your information is erased, that its processing is restricted, or that any inaccurate information we hold in relation to you is rectified.
 You also have the right to object to the processing of your data and, in some circumstances, you may have the right to receive the information we hold about you in a machine-readable format.
-You can exercise these rights at any time by contacting us at [email protected] or by writing to: the Compliance and Information Officer, Bazalgette Tunnel Limited, Cottons Centre, Cottons Lane, , London SE1 2QG.
+You can exercise these rights at any time by contacting us at [email protected] or by writing to: the Compliance and Information Officer, Bazalgette Tunnel Limited, Cottons Centre, Cottons Lane, London SE1 2QG.
+We have a subject access request form which you are not required to use but may assist you.
 All requests received will be handled in accordance with the Data Protection Laws and our legal obligations.

 You may also have the right to lodge a complaint in relation to Tideway’s processing of your personal data with a local supervisory authority.

 If you object to the processing of your personal information, or if you have provided your consent to processing and you later choose to withdraw it, we will respect that choice in accordance with our legal obligations.
 Your objection (or withdrawal of any previously given consent) could mean that we are unable to perform the actions necessary to achieve the purposes set out in this policy.
 Also even after you have chosen to withdraw your consent we may be able to continue to process your personal information to the extent required or otherwise permitted by law.